What is entrepreneurship? Learn the definition and meaning of entrepreneurship

 Financial skills.
 Not knowing how to look after your business finances is a skill that can break a business.
 There is so much great quality advice on the internet now that you might not need an advisor!
 However, there’s no substitute for experience, so look for advice if you need it.
 Better to ask a ‘daft question’ than risk your success because you didn’t understand!

 Marketing skills.
 No matter how fantastic your business and products, unfortunately it won’t sell itself.
 You need to create a brand, and sell it wherever – in person, online, in print media and so on.
+Create yourself a blog – people will want to hear from you, and it gives you a platform to share your expertise and your opinion.
 If you lack the skills, seek them out – YouTube is full of great tutorials.
 If you’re not visually creative, start with tools like Canva that make it easy to create branding and marketing tools.
 You can engage with graphic designers and social media experts when you’re ready to step up your business.

 Sales skills.
 Although being a salesperson can be tough, get comfortable with it.
 You’re doing it for yourself, and reaching out to people can create even better opportunities than you’d thought of!
 If you’re in-person and find yourself lost for words, start telling people why you started your brand, and how you got to where you are.
 By the time you get to telling them about your products, they’re likely to be interested already!

 Absolutely.
 You just need an idea and a dream, and the dedication to making your dream a reality.
 Your idea doesn’t have to be a new one though!